 The following are the health compliance requirements for GVSU student interns.
 Students will work with the Health Compliance Office to coordinate the completion of the below listed requirements.

 - Immunizations & serologic titers (Td, Tdap, MMR, Hep B, Varicella, Influenza, Meningococcal)

 - OSHA, HIPPAA, FERPA, & TB and infection control training

 - Respiratory FIT testing (program specific)

 To apply for an internship, students must fill out an internship application on the GVSU Career Services website.
 This must be completed a minimum of 6 weeks before the start of the internship.
 If it is a study abroad internship, students are required to work with Padnos International Center, before the start of the internship.
 Study abroad internships may necessitate additional requirements.

-Visit GVSU Career Services website for a detailed description of the online process.
+Visit GVSU Career Center website for a detailed description of the online process.